intel/iot-js-api/board/arduino101.md

 Board Support for Arduino 101
 =============================

-This document defines the pin values that are accepted by implementations.
+This document defines the pin values that are accepted by implementations on board namespace.

 The board labels are described in the [Arduino 101](https://www.arduino.cc/en/Main/ArduinoBoard101) board documentation.
 Also, for each board pin, the supported modes of each pin is described.